100 hours of astronomy

 OAO Outreach Activity Toolkit

-This toolkit compiles crowdsourced astronomy outreach activities that can be implemented during one of the IAU Global Outreach Events.
+This toolkit compiles crowdsourced astronomy engagement activities that can be implemented during one of the IAU Global Outreach Events.

 We invite you to experiment with the featured activities and share your ideas by contributing to the Toolkit!